 It's overwhelming to suffer injuries in a pedestrian accident and then try to file a claim for compensation.
 The process can quickly get complicated if your condition is severe and the value of your claim is higher.
-There might also be pushback from the insurance company for the negligent driver, forcing you to delve into piles of paperwork and evidence to prove what happened while you're trying to recover.
+There might also be pushback from the insurance company for the negligent driver, forcing you to delve into piles of paperwork and evidence to prove what happened while you recover.

 Don't Make These 10 Mistakes When Filing a Pedestrian Accident Claim

-If you or someone you love is recovering from a pedestrian accident, not only is it necessary to think about aspects of physical and emotional recovery, but also financial stability, as the accident might have made it difficult to work or made your future employment questionable.
+Mistake to avoid in a pedestrian accident caseIf you or someone you love is recovering from a pedestrian accident, not only is it necessary to think about aspects of physical and emotional recovery, but also financial stability, as the accident might have made it difficult to work or made your future employment questionable.
 So avoid these errors to get the compensation you deserve.

 1. Not Contacting the Police

-Even if the accident appears to be "one of those things", a police report supports your claim.
+Even if the accident appears to be "one of those things," a police report supports your claim.
 You could later discover that you were more injured than you thought and need to pursue your legal rights.
 Without details from the officer called to the scene, an insurance adjuster might state you were actually at fault for the incident and deny the claim.

 2. Putting Off Medical Care